Wings fans chant 'Fire Blashill' after falling 5-2 to Senators

 Joseph extended the lead to 3-1 at 3:36.
 Tyler Ennis shoveled a pass into the slot in front of Nedeljkovic, and Joseph eluded Gustav Lindstrom to snap a quick shot past Nedeljkovic.

-Joseph then scored at 13:19, sniping a shot from just above the hashmarks past Nedeljkovic.
+Joseph then scored at 13:19, sniping a shot from just above the hashmarks.

-The Wings were zero-for-five on the power play, including beginning the first 33 seconds of the third period with a two-man advantage.
-Ottawa was one-for-two on the power play, and sored a shorthanded goal.
+The Wings were 0-for-5 on the power play, including beginning the first 33 seconds of the third period with a two-man advantage.
+Ottawa was one-for-two on the power play, and scored a shorthanded goal.

 "It's a huge factor," said Blashill of the specialty teams.